Argyro-Sioziou/Board-Games-DJango-Angular/README.md

 # About
 A web app in greek about board games.
-You can visit the website by clicking [here](https://snf-845181.vm.okeanos.grnet.gr/).

 # What can you use it for?
 * Discover board games